arvin2911/EE399/README.md

 from sklearn import svm
 from sklearn.model_selection import train_test_split
 ```
-### fit a Feedforward Neural Network into a 1D data
+### Fit a Feedforward Neural Network into a 1D data
 Firstly, we need to create a Feedforward Neural Network.
 ```
 class Net(nn.Module):